ptiwari6239/Linux-For-DevOps/README.md

  - /proc: A pseudo file system that provides information about running processes and system information
  - /usr: Contains most of the user commands and utilities
  - /var: Holds variable files such as logs and temporary files
+3. Important Directory for Docker
+1. /var/lib/ : this directory stores persistent application data.
+       - /var/lib/docker : This stores peristent data related to docker, such as images layers , volumes, networks , engine-id also information about running contaners and temp files.
+       - NOTE : ``lib`` directory stores shared libraries needed by programs thats why this directory ``var/lib/docker`` stores files which are important to share among containers such as image layers, volumes and info about running containers and temp files.
+2. /usr/lib/systemd/system/docker: This directory stores two files ``docker.service`` and ``docker.socket``.
+These are used by systemd to manage the service of docker daemon
+3. /run/: File system for system packages to place runtime data, socket files and similar.
+    - /run/docker: this is used by docker to store runtime data.
+This data is temp and exits as long as the docker service.
+    - it stores information such as  containerd, libnetwork, netns, swarm and most important **runtime-runc which stores logs of running containers, such as PID of parent process which started the container and etc.**
+4. /usr/bin: This stores essential executable programs and os commands .
+That is why it store ``docker`` which is cli also it has ``dockerd`` as a cli .
 ## Inodes , Soft Links, Hard Links

 ### Inodes